multikernel/kernelscript/SPEC.md

     // - For Cgroup: target is cgroup path (e.g., "/sys/fs/cgroup/test"), flags are unused (0)
     pub fn attach(handle: ProgramHandle, target: string, flags: u32) -> u32

+    // Detach a loaded eBPF program from its current attachment
+    // - Automatically determines the correct detachment method based on program type
+    // - Safe to call multiple times on the same handle (no-op if already detached)
+    // - No return value (void) - logs errors to stderr if detachment fails pub fn detach(handle: ProgramHandle) -> void

+    // Convert the current userspace process into a daemon and run indefinitely
+    // - Daemonizes the process using standard Unix daemon() call
+    // - Sets up proper signal handling (SIGTERM, SIGINT for graceful shutdown)
+    // - Creates PID file for process management
+    // - This function NEVER returns - it runs an infinite loop
+    // - Only available in userspace context - compilation error if used in eBPF
+    // - Process exits gracefully on receiving termination signals pub fn daemon() -> never

     // Register struct_ops impl blocks
     pub fn register(ops) -> i32
 }